Classroom Furniture Buying Timeline

 PITFALL: Selecting only one style of desk or student seating.
 Try a few styles and sizes.
 They might surprise you with their versatility or functionality.

-The trial classroom experience.
+STEP EIGHT: The trial classroom experience.

 After the test furniture arrives, have your vendor conduct a quick refresher with the teacher(s) to review how each piece functions.
 Allow teachers (and students) about a month to experience the furniture, then have the vendor return to answer questions.
 This is a great time to fine tune selections, like shapes, sizes, accessories and options.